mdragon159/ProjectNomad-Core/README.md

 1. Check out repo
    - Recommended to create a folder as high up in file directory as possible for repo.
 This is due to Google Test files being named farrr too long
-2. Open the solution located in `Solution/ProjectNomadCore.sln`
+2. Open the solution located in `Solution/ProjectNomadCore.sln`\
+3. Create a copy for all files in `ProjectNomadCore/Secrets` and remove '.example.' from their names
+    - Eg, copy `NetworkSecrets.example.h` and name it `NetworkSecrets.h`
+    - For full functionality, you can fill in the secrets with your own values.
+However for now, the project as a whole will compile without those secrets filled in
-3. Build and run tests
+4. Build and run tests

 ## Physics Engine Details